MaevaB/SEAL_ML/README.md

 # SEAL_ML

-To lauch the test for parameters selection :
+To launch the test for parameters selection :

 >./distribution